Skip to content

 Download pre-compiled Binary from Node release⚓︎

 While certain folks might want to build the node themselves (could be due to OS/arch compatibility, trust factor or customisations), for most it might not make sense to build the node locally.
 Instead, you can download the binaries using cardano-node release notes, where-in you can find the download links for every version.
-Once downloaded, you would want to make it available to preferred PATH in your environment (if you're asking how - that'd mean you've skipped skillsets mentioned on homepage).
+This is already taken care of by guild-deploy.sh if you used the option to download binaries (you can always re-run with specific arguments if unsure).

 Verify⚓︎